sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Therefore:

 Heavy fog, rain and dust can degrade LiDAR performance.
-This is why you shouldn't simply say:

-“We'll use LiDAR because it's accurate.”
-You should ask:
+Accordingly, the statement:

+“LiDAR will be used because it is accurate.” should be replaced by the research question:

 “How does LiDAR behave in Bailadila's actual environmental conditions?”
-That's a research question.
+This is a research question.

-13. What is radar?
+## 13. Radar Definition
 Radar uses radio waves rather than visible light.
-Think of it like:
+It can be represented as:

 RADAR
   ↓